fxsitecompat/www.fxsitecompat.dev/content/docs/2018/dompoint-constructor-no-longer-accepts-dompointinit-as-argument-domquad-bounds-has-been-deprecated.md

 ```

 The `bounds` property on the [`DOMQuad`](https://developer.mozilla.org/docs/Web/API/DOMQuad) interface is also considered deprecated as per the draft spec.
 It will be removed in the near future in favour of the `getBounds` method added with Firefox 62.

+**Update**: The `bounds` property has been removed with [Firefox 69](https://www.fxsitecompat.dev/en-CA/docs/2019/domquad-bounds-has-been-dropped-in-favour-of-getbounds/).